-The ribeye steak is an outstanding classic that everyone has heard of!
+What is a ribeye steak?
+It’s an outstanding classic that everyone has heard of…I think?!

 This cut is known by a few names, my favorite of which is the ‘cowboy steak’, and when cut large with the bone trimmed and exposed, it looks like a formidable meat masterpiece.